 I readied my knife, thinking that I’d just have to cut him down properly this time.
 As Pietro, Lau and I rushed forward, the dark form suddenly leapt from the Chancellor’s body and raced away, beckoning us to follow.
 As we dashed after it, I couldn’t help but think that it was trying to buy some time.
+But from what?

 Though I pivoted and moved to protect her, the distance between us was too much.
-Saki’s enhanced speed quickly closed the gap between herself and the target.
+Saki’s demonic speed quickly closed the gap between herself and the target.
 Suddenly, a portal appeared in front of Chrys with Katsys stepping out.